 STEP 2: Add all the other ingredients to the pot: 2/3 cup freshly squeezed orange juice, 4 tablespoons orange jam, 2 tablespoons rice vinegar, 2 tablespoons soy sauce, 2 teaspoons sifted corn starch, and spices (a large pinch of turmeric and cayenne pepper).

 STEP 3: Cook, stirring from time to time for a few minutes until the sauce thickens.
 It should be sweet and sour.
 If it’s too sweet, add a little more vinegar, and if it’s too sour – some jam.
 It can be served right away or blended until completely smooth (this is what I prefer).
 Serve the sauce with the fish.

 How to make for a crowd: This recipe can be easily scaled up or down.
-The sauce yields two very generous servings (we like a lot of sauce!), so scale acording to the number of your guests.
+The sauce yields two very generous servings (we like a lot of sauce!), so scale according to the number of your guests.
 As for the salmon, use about 7oz/200g fish per person.
-This is one bigger fillet as on the main photo, or 1.5 smaller fillets as on the preparation steps photos.
+This is one bigger fillet as on the main photo or 1.5 smaller fillets as on the preparation step photos.
 Sprinkle each fillet with salt and pepper to taste, pour over some olive oil and sprinkle with 1 tablespoon flaked almonds.

 The best is rice, either plain cooked rice or our favorite coconut rice.

 - 1 tablespoon olive oil